 Did you forget your password?
 If you know your username, you can use the AOL password reset tool to reset your password.

-After entering your username and clicking Next, you'll see either "Forgot password?" or "I forgot my password" on the enter password screen.
+After entering your username and clicking Next, you'll see "I forgot my password" on the enter password screen.
 Click this link and follow the steps to reset your password.

 Read our "Reset a forgotten password" help article to get step-by-step password reset help.